Kelsus/context-police/README.md

 curl -fsSL https://raw.githubusercontent.com/Kelsus/context-police/main/install.sh | bash
 ```

+Requires: `jq` (used by the installer to merge `~/.claude/settings.json` safely).

-**Requires:** `jq` — install with `brew install jq` (macOS) or `sudo apt install jq` (Linux)
+- macOS: `brew install jq`
+- Ubuntu/Debian: `sudo apt install jq`
+- Fedora: `sudo dnf install jq`

 ## How it works

 ```
 Context approaches limit
         ↓
-Claude Code fires PreCompact hook
+Claude Code fires PreCompact hook (auto)
         ↓
-Desktop notification fires → "Context limit approaching.
-Run /compact focus on X"
+context-police.sh opens a TUI menu:
+  [1] Block for now (default)
+  [2] Compact now
+  [3] Abort
         ↓
-Auto-compaction is blocked
-        ↓
-You run /compact focus on X manually
-        ↓
-Compaction happens with your chosen focus
+Decision is returned to Claude Code as hook JSON
 ```

-The hook only intercepts **automatic** compaction.
-Running `/compact` yourself is never blocked.
+Important: only automatic compaction is intercepted.
+Manual `/compact` runs are allowed.

 ## Usage

-Once installed, you don't need to do anything until you get the notification.
-When it fires:

-1. Switch to your Claude Code terminal
+Once installed, wait for the menu to appear when context is near the limit.

-2. Run `/compact focus on <what matters to you>`
+1. Choose `1` to block and then run `/compact focus on <what matters>` manually.
+2. Choose `2` to allow default compaction immediately.
+3. Choose `3` to abort the agent.

+In headless environments (no TTY), the hook sends a desktop notification (when available) and blocks by default.

 Examples:
 ```